anders-biostat/jrc/cran-comments.md

 * checking HTML version of manual ...
 NOTE
 Skipping checking HTML validation: no command 'tidy' found
 ```

-For these two checks, _R_CHECK_DONTTEST_EXAMPLES_ was also set to false, since all the examples require presence of a browser.
-All other checks include running the examples.

 # Previous cran-comments